samkamiru/Getting-and-Cleaning-Data/CodeBook.md

 5.activity_labels.txt - Links the class labels with their activity name.

-##Following steps have been applied to the dataset.
+##Following steps/transformations have been applied to the dataset.

 1.Merges the training and the test sets to create one data set.